 The cost of an asthma inhaler without insurance in 2023 can vary widely depending on the type of inhaler and where it is purchased.

-Generally, however, generic asthma inhalers can range from $25 to $50.
+Generally, however, generic asthma inhalers cost up to $50.

 Brand-name asthma inhalers may be more expensive, ranging from $100 to several hundred dollars.

 Are there Options To Reduce The Cost Of An Asthma Inhaler Without Insurance?

 There are several options for those without insurance to help reduce the cost of an asthma inhaler.
 Pharmacies may provide discounts, coupons, or other special offers on certain inhalers.

 Additionally, some manufacturers may offer patient assistance programs that provide free or reduced-cost inhalers to those who qualify.
 However, getting insurance is the surest way to reduce the cost of an asthma inhaler.